Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 1. Endpoint Domain: Where Risk Now Begins

-In a cloud-first environment, endpoints become a critical attack surface.
+In a native-cloud environment, endpoints (computers and mobile devices) become a critical attack surface.

 Every laptop.